Max has a wonderful imagination. He is a founder and director of the practice with over 20 years experience.

 John graduated with First Class Honours Bsc Architecture from Queens University Belfast in 2009 before completing his Masters in Architecture in UCD in 2013.
 He worked with Theis and Khan Architects in the UK and returned to Dublin in 2015 to work with Aughey O'Flaherty Architects.
 John has a keen interest in the craft of design, and how things are put together.
 This feeds into his skills of physical model making at early design stage, right through to detailing and delivery of projects on site.
 John was project architect on Mount Eden, a new build private residence in Dublin.
 He is currently working on both private residential and public projects in the office.

 Luke graduated with honours from the University of Limerick (SAUL) with a Bachelor of Architecture in 2015.
 Since joining Aughey O’Flaherty Architects in 2016, he has worked on a wide range of private residential projects across Ireland.
 He is a dedicated designer, model maker and draftsman with a special interest in materiality and the conservation of buildings.
-He is currently working towards achieving his Professional Diploma and RIAI membership having successfully completed his professional exams.
+He has also recently completed his Professional Diploma at TUD.

 David worked internationally in Rotterdam and London before returning to Dublin in 2015 to graduate with a first from DIT Dublin School of Architecture.
-His skills are in 3D modelling and uses this as his primary design tool.
+His skill is in 3D modelling and uses this as his primary design tool.
 He creates visualisations using programs such as Vray and Photoshop which assist in communication with clients and the design team.
-David has entered a series of national and international design competitions.
-His was the winning student entry in DoCoMoMo's competition which sought proposals for the future of Dame Streets central bank.
+David has entered a number of national and international design competitions both privately and professionally.

 Roisin is an enthusiastic and thoughtful young designer.
 Having previously spent time working in London, she joined Aughey O'Flaherty Architects in 2016 as a student.
 She returned to the practice after graduating from DIT with a Bachelors Degree in Architecture (honors) in 2017.
 During her time in college she took special interest in dealing with complex and difficult site conditions, which she considers as great opportunity for exciting design.
 Roisin is passionate about conservation, and creating enjoyable space.